 If you decided to relieve the boredom and get the excess energy off, then the perfect way is the Blast Zone.
 Castle style inflatable bounce house comes with a ball pit.
 The blower is included, and the inflation time is a mere two minutes.
 It measures 8.5′ W x 11′ L x 8′ H, and max occupancy is 3 at a time.
 When not inflated, it folds up to sleeping bag height.

 The bright colors and playful style are perfect for smaller children who respond well to primary colors.

 It can be set up indoors and outdoors and is made with reinforced PVC vinyl.
 The walls themselves have a safety netting to prevent falls.

-First is turn the bouncer on.
-All you do is flick the button, switch on and it inflates.
+The first is to turn the bouncer on.
+All you do is flick the button, switch it on and it inflates.
 It is super quiet and it inflates very quickly.
 The slide in order to gain entry and exit.
 If you’ve got little ones you don’t have to worry about her tripping or trying to climb into it.
 Baby is able to go on and off the slide safely and quite honestly.

 It’s recommended to adhere strictly to the 3 child limit in order to prolong the life of your bounce house.
 So if you don’t want her to go up and down all the time she doesn’t.
 If you are looking for a bouncer that can fit into your house this might be the best solution.

 Little Tykes Jump n’ Slide Bouncer – Best Inflatable Bounce House

 Green For a good, basic bouncer, the Little Tykes offers plenty of space with an easy slide dismount for kids.
 Inside bounce area – 84.00 L x 84.00 W x 47.50 H and offers three-sided mesh nets to prevent falls.
 The primary colors are perfect for younger kids.